Void operator in JavaScript | JavaScript | Concept

 javascript code

-void (function() { console.log('This runs immediately, but returns undefined.'); }());
+void (function() { console.log('This runs immediately, but returns undefined.'); }());The function is executed immediately, but the

 Conclusion

-operator is a specialized tool in JavaScript that
+The void operator is a specialized tool in JavaScript that

-ensures any expression it evaluates returns undefined
+ensures any expression it evaluates returns undefined.
+It is

 most commonly seen in scenarios where you want to avoid any side effects